[Instead of telling kids they can be anything they want to be]

 The line between friends and “network” should be gray at worst.
 Borrowing a thought from Naval Ravikant, if you would not do business with someone for the rest of your life, do not ever do business with them.
 For many of us, that decision is outside of our control in the short term, but it can be a Northern Star, something to head towards in our career.

 According to The Atlantic, it takes about 50 hours of socializing to go from acquaintance to casual friend, an additional 40 hours to become a ‘real’ friend, and a total of 200 hours to become a close friend.
 It takes about one week in the real world to realize how hard it is to find that much time for anything.
-That is one reason friends made after school will reflect more of your own traits & characteristics because you would never let yourself waste that much scarce time.
+That is one reason friends made after school will reflect more of your own traits & characteristics than theirs.
 This can serve as a perpetual personality mirror.

 My high school football coach may or may not have known who Ralph Waldo Emerson was, but both men said, “What you do speaks so loudly I cannot hear what you are saying.”
 In all of your relationships, pay the most attention to actions.

 More things are competing for our time and attention than ever.
 Focusing is harder than ever, too.
 This is why you must be organized and it is one reason why I choose to look at life as a design problem¹.

 Type I (Getting Squared Away)

 If you want to get technical, what we are talking about here is fighting entropy.

 What is entropy?
 Your kitchen gets messy and disorganized which requires energy to clean it – that’s entropy.
 Everything in the world (and apparently universe!) is fighting this same battle, right now.

 One of the wealthiest men in the United States (Munger) says, “It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.”